Mohassann/Automatic-Topic-Detection/README.md

 - Pseudo-document-based Topic Modeling (PTM).

-### We used each of those models, and each model is trained on five different real-world short text datasets.
+#### We used all these models, and each model is trained on five different real-world short text datasets.
 We used the STTM open-source java Library

 **Short Text Topic Model** [STTM Library](https://github.com/qiang2100/STTM)